 When it comes to exclusive games, the PlayStation 4 is at the top of the console heap.
-It’s the runaway leader in sales this generation, effortlessly surpassing its Microsoft and Nintendo competitors.
+It’s the runaway leader in sales this generation, effortlessly surpassing its Xbox One and Nintendo Switch competitors.
 It begs the question: Does it really come down to the games?
-Whether you’re into sports games like MLB The Show 19 and Gran Turismo Sport or action games like The Last of Us and Uncharted, there’s a game on Sony’s platform for you.
+Whether you’re into sports games like MLB The Show and Gran Turismo Sport or action games like The Last of Us and selections from the Uncharted series, there’s a game on Sony’s platform for you.
 The list is only growing by the day, too, with Sony and its partners creating even more great games.
-Here’s our list of the best PS4 exclusives as well as a handful of games that are also available on PC.
+Here’s our list of the best PS4 exclusives, as well as a handful of games that are also available on PC.

 God of War